Wed, 18 Mar 2026

 • Protect and/or restore lowland grasslands, agricultural areas and wetlands for raptor breeding and/or foraging in the FVL;

-• Improve our understanding of the use and dependence by FVL raptors of remaining lowland grasslands, agricultural areas and wetlands for breeding and foraging; and,
+• Improve our understanding of the use and dependence by FVL raptors of remaining lowland grasslands, agricultural areas and wetlands for breeding and foraging to support their protection; and,

-• Establish clear, flexible and realistic raptor breeding and foraging habitat supply objectives for the FVL.
+• Establish clear, flexible and realistic raptor breeding and foraging habitat supply objectives for the FVL to drive and inform their protection.

 Photo by Allan Farrant